Get Rid of Lint Bobbles and Fuzz-Balls: Stop Clothes From Pilling

 Here are some tips to minimize abrasion of fibers during washing.

 - Turn clothes inside out before washing them.

 - Put vulnerable items into individual fabric laundry bags.
 This stops them from rubbing together and loosening fibers.
 I use .
 They come in various sizes making them suitable for washing small lingeries items like bras as well as larger items like sweaters.
 Hopday delicates mesh laundry bags

 - Make sure the washing powder is completely dissolved in the water before adding the clothes, or better still use a liquid detergent.
-This will prevent your clothing being scratched by undissolved powder particles.
+This will stop your clothing being scratched by undissolved powder particles.

 Protect Your Clothes Against Lint Balls When Drying

 Here are some tips to prevent pills forming during drying.

 - Line-dry clothes and use the tumble dryer as little as possible.